vmware/django-yamlconf/README.md

 Environment variable values are pulled into the settings as a simple string value.
-For more complex values, the environment value can be interpreted as a JSON encode structure if a setting with the `:json` qualifier is True for the setting.
+For more complex values, the environment value can be interpreted as a JSON encode structure if a setting with the `:jsonenv` qualifier is True for the setting.
 E.g., in a Fabric base deployment system, the servers to deploy to can be defined in the base YAMLCONF file as